Kagurabachi: Chihiro's group

 A highly skilled, very powerful sorcerer who specializes in teleportation.
-Shiba is a family friend of Kunishige and Chihiro and one of the few people who regularly visited the two, often taking Chihiro into town when Kunishige could not.
+Shiba is a family friend of Chihiro and Kunishige having grown up alongside the latter, and one of the few people who regularly visited the two, often taking Chihiro into town when Kunishige could not.
 Like Chihiro, he also seeks to avenge Kunishige.
-He was a member of the Kamunabi, but left them sometime after Kunishige went into hiding.
+Before the Seitei War, he worked as a guardian for the Soga clan and was revered for his abilities even as a teenager.
+He became a member of the Kamunabi during the war, but left them sometime after Kunishige went into hiding.
 Though loud and somewhat childish despite his age, Shiba does his utmost to aid and protect Chihiro.